Bills of Lading & Related Cargo Claims

 English Maritime Law and its Importance in Bill of Lading Disputes

-A half-day introduction to English Maritime Law will be given by the Seminar Chairman David Martin-Clark, Barrister, Arbitrator, Mediator and Shipping Consultant.
+A half-day introduction to English Maritime Law will be provided at the start of the course.
 It is designed for those who do not have an English law background but nevertheless need to understand the legal context in which many bill of lading disputes are resolved — namely in the English Courts.
-The three main subjects covered addressed are: 1) The Origins and Sources of English law — the concept of Precedence; 2) Basic Principles of the Law of Contract; and 3) Basis Principles of the Law of Tort, with particular emphasis on the tort of negligence.
+The two main subjects addressed are: 1) The Origins and Sources of English law — the concept of Precedence; and 2) Basic Principles of the Law of Contract.
+The Basic Principles of the Law of Tort with particular emphasis on the tort of negligence will be provided in the text of the papers but will not be the subject of a lecture.

 Functions and Problems of the Bill of Lading